Funded Childcare

 There are many advantages for a business when moving to Ashfield, in Nottinghamshire, whether that is great transport links by air, road, and train, close proximity to major Midlands cities and towns, or the chance to be part of the area’s manufacturing and logistics hubs.
 Ashfield has a number of premises at business parks across the region, with the opportunity to find units that suit specific infrastructure needs.

-Harrier Park, Hucknall, Nottinghamshire, NG15 6EUHarrier Park is a 67-acre industrial, manufacturing, and distribution development, created through a joint venture between site owner Rolls-Royce and Muse Developments.
+Harrier Park is a 67-acre industrial, manufacturing, and distribution development, created through a joint venture between site owner Rolls-Royce and Muse Developments.
 The site is part of a long-term project that will include commercial space, industrial units, homes, a primary school, and community facilities.
 It will provide one million square feet of employment space, offered on a build to suit basis, and properties are available from 40,000 square feet up to 600,000 square feet.
 The site offers easy access to junctions 26 and 27 of the M1 motorway that can be reached via a link road from the Hucknall Bypass.

-Be Healthy, Be Happy The Ashfield Health and Wellbeing Partnership (previously known as Active Ashfield) is embedded within Discover Ashfield and leads the Be Healthy, Be Happy message on its behalf.
+The Ashfield Health and Wellbeing Partnership (previously known as Active Ashfield) is embedded within Discover Ashfield and leads the Be Healthy, Be Happy message on its behalf.
 Its aims are to create a healthier and happier lifestyle for children, young people, and adults in Ashfield through new and improved leisure facilities.
 Also by encouraging healthy eating, to shop locally, and help families gain access to free or low-cost activities.

 Pictured: Kirkby Leisure Centre swimming pool.
 Changes to tackle health inequalities and improve facilities within the community have been at the forefront of the programme.